 Final Thoughts

-Many nurses have different reasons for leaving their job or moving to another hospital.
+Many nurses have different reasons for leaving their jobs or moving to another hospital.
 Conveying this decision to your superiors can be difficult.
-However, the most effective way is through an in-person meeting and a formal nursing resignation letter.
-It would be best if you used formal language for your communication when writing a nursing resignation letter since this is an official correspondence.
+However, the most effective way is through an in-person meeting and a formal letter.
+It would be best if you used formal language for your communication when writing the resignation letter since this is an official correspondence.